• Skip to content

 1898

-In 1962, Preston Technical Institute assumed the title Brighton Technical College, being responsible for all the non-advanced day and evening courses, while Brighton Technical College became the Brighton College of Technology, intended for more advanced studies than those offered by the technical college.
+In 1962, Preston Technical Institute assumes the title Brighton Technical College, responsible for all the non-advanced day and evening courses, while the existing Brighton Technical College becomes the Brighton College of Technology, intended for more advanced studies.

 Aerial view of Moulsecoomb buildings under construction, 1960s